olets/griid/README.md

 &nbsp;

 ###Typical usage:
--    1. Definitely: run `.griid--install` to have full griid support, with the default `@griid--` values.
--    2. Likely: run adjustment functions in media queries to treat one grid as another in certain contexts ([see below](https://github.com/olets/griid#b-grid-transformations))
+-    1. Likely: run adjustment functions in media queries to treat one grid as another in certain contexts ([see below](https://github.com/olets/griid#b-grid-transformations))
--    3. Possibly:
+-    2. Possibly:
 	- run `.griid--initialize` to revert any changes made by adjustment functions,
 	- or if you only need to reset a particular type of grid, you can save a little weight by running `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row`
 	- to have specific grids use a different baseline font size, you don't need to do a full new initialization.
 Just run `.griid--fz(@fontSize)`##griid LESS functions and mixins